 The word-final stops in the dataset were typically realized with short vocal fold vibration during stop closure.
-For the sake of explicit comparison, the distribution of closure voicing (%) is compared between word-final position (Figure 2a) (the experimental targets) and non-word-final position (Figure 2b) (the auditory prompts).
-In these figures, white bars represent underlyingly voiced tokens, whereas shaded bars represent underlyingly voiceless tokens.
-The lighter grey bars represent the overlap between the two categories.

-As can be seen in Figure 2b, the distributions of underlyingly voiceless and underlyingly voiced stops do not overlap in the non-word-final position, which shows that the voicing contrast was maintained in the auditory prompts.
-On the other hand, the distributions of underlyingly voiceless and underlyingly voiced stops entirely overlap in word-final position.
-We take this to be evidence that word-final obstruents were phonologically devoiced, despite being followed by a sonorant.
-The mean voicing proportion during stop closure was 16% (SD = 12).
-The representative tokens of word-final stops are illustrated in Figure 3a and 3b.
+For the sake of explicit comparison, the distribution of closure voicing (%) is compared between word-final position (Figure 2(a)) (the experimental targets) and non-word-final position (Figure 2(b)) (the auditory prompts).
+As can be seen in Figure 2(b), the distributions of underlyingly voiceless and underlyingly voiced stops do not overlap in non-word-final position, which shows that the voicing contrast was maintained in the auditory prompts.
+On the other hand, the distributions of underlyingly voiceless and underlyingly voiced stops entirely overlap in wordfinal position.
+Closure voicing (%) of the underlyingly voiced stops was significantly different between wordfinal position and non-word-final position [independent two-group Mann-Whitney U Test, W=7.5, p<0.001], whereas that of the underlyingly voiceless stops was not [W=1047, p=0.2942].
+We take this to be evidence that word-final stops were phonologically devoiced, despite being followed by a sonorant.
+The mean voicing proportion during stop closure was 16% (SD=12).
+The representative tokens of word-final stops are illustrated in Figure 3(a) and 3(b).